jstriebel/declarative-configs/README.md

-# declarative-configs
+# Declarative Configs for Maintainable Reproducible Code

-Material for my PyCon US 2021 Talk "Declarative Configs for Maintainable Reproducible Code"
+Material for my talk at the [PyCon US 2021](https://us.pycon.org/2021/schedule/presentation/55/)